Some new problems in additive combinatorics

-are pairwise distinct. \endproclaim \Remark\ 3.4.
-A conjecture of Snevily [Sn] states that for any two $n$-subsets $A$ and $B$ of an additive abelian group of odd order there is a numbering $a_1,\ldots,a_n$ of the elements of $A$ and a numbering $b_1,\ldots,b_n$ of the elements of $B$ such that the $n$ sums $a_1+b_1,\ldots,a_n+b_n$ are pairwise distinct.
-This was proved by Arsovski [A] in 2009.
-Note that part (i) of Conjecture 3.4 is stronger than Snevily's conjecture in the case $A=B$.
+are pairwise distinct. \end{conjecture} \begin{remark} \rm A conjecture of H. S. Snevily \cite{Sn} states that for any two $n$-subsets $A$ and $B$ of an additive abelian group of odd order, we may write $A=\{a_1,\ldots,a_n\}$ and $B=\{b_1,\ldots,b_n\}$ so that the $n$ sums $a_1+b_1,\ldots,a_n+b_n$ are pairwise distinct.
+This was proved by Arsovski \cite{A} in 2009.
+Note that Conjecture \ref{Conj3.4}(i) is stronger than Snevily's conjecture in the case $A=B$.
+In the spirit of Remark 1.2, the assertion in Conjecture \ref{Conj3.4}(i) holds if $A$ is an $n$-subset of a torsion-free abelian group with $n>2$.
+See \cite[A228762]{S} for some data related to Conjecture \ref{Conj3.4}(ii). \end{remark}

-\proclaim{Conjecture 3.5 {\rm (2013-09-20)}} Let $A$ be a finite subset of an additive abelian group $G$ with $|A|=n>3$.
+\begin{conjecture} Let $A$ be a finite subset of an additive abelian group $G$ with $|A|=n>3$.

-{\rm (i)} If $G$ is finite with $|G|\not\eq0\ (\mo\ 3)$, then there is a numbering $a_1,\ldots,a_n$ of all the elements of $A$ such that the $n$ sums
+{\rm (i)} {\rm (2013-09-20)} If $G$ is finite with $|G|\not\eq0\ (\mo\ 3)$, then there is a numbering $a_1,\ldots,a_n$ of all the elements of $A$ such that the $n$ sums

 are pairwise distinct.